tobiaslins/jazz/.changeset/six-lizards-sip.md

 "form": minor
 ---

-Sets `profile.name` only if a non-empty username is passed to `signUp`
+PasskeyAuth: Sets `profile.name` only if a non-empty username is passed to `signUp`